 There are five critical “watch-outs” that can help ensure the HR function is truly enabling – not disabling – the organization’s business model.

-- Design for the business, not for the HR department.
-Inside of a company, the only reason the HR function exists is to support and enable the business to deliver value to customers and differentiate.
-However, sometimes the HR function takes on a life of its own.
-The department may start to focus on its own set of priorities rather than being intimate with, and sensitive to, the needs of the business.
+The only reason the HR function exists is to enable a business to deliver value to customers and differentiate.
+But sometimes, the HR function takes on a life of its own.
+The department may start to focus on its own set of priorities rather than the needs of the business.
 Make sure your HR function is set up to enable your organization’s business model.

-- Streamline for Ease and Efficiency.
 Examine the flow of work in your HR department.
-Most HR delivery models are broken down into sub-functions like Talent, Total Rewards, Employee Relations, etc. This works well for the specialized work that HR needs to design, develop and deliver; however, it may not be easy for HR’s customers to access or navigate.
-The end effect can be that multiple HR groups or professionals stumble over one another in an attempt to deliver service.
+Most HR delivery models are broken down into sub-functions like talent, total rewards, employee relations, etc. This works well for the specialized work that HR needs to design, develop and deliver.
+It may not, however, be easy for HR’s customers to access or navigate.
+The end effect can be that HR groups or professionals stumble over one another in an attempt to deliver service.
 Explore ways to deliver HR services through integrated value streams that minimize hand-offs, while also applying lean principles.
 Waste will be removed and freed up resources can be reinvested in the company’s strategic work.

-- Focus on strategy – business strategy.
-HR functions spend time each year building an HR strategy that will guide the discretionary work of the function in the coming months/years.
+HR functions spend time each year building an HR strategy that will guide the discretionary work of the function.
 Unfortunately, many of the HR strategies I’ve seen are focused entirely on HR itself, and not on the greater business.
-The consequence of this is that HR’s focus, energy and resources are dedicated to things that matter a lot to the function, but less so to the business.
+The consequence is that HR’s energy and resources are dedicated to things that matter a lot to the function, but less to the business.
 Granted, sometimes business leaders don’t know what they need from HR, but when HR is focused on functional priorities rather than business priorities, the function becomes disconnected from what really delivers value.

-- Seamless delivery.
-Because HR can’t be run like one cohesive team all the time, and because many of the HR services are delivered by external partners, it is essential to set up linkages across the function to enable seamless delivery to internal clients.
+HR can’t be run like one cohesive team all the time.
+Because many of HR services are delivered by external partners, it is essential to set up linkages across the function to enable seamless delivery to internal clients.
 Make sure the right and left hands are working in concert.
-The notion of “here’s our program, go implement it” is just a bad practice – the two groups (the one designing and the one implementing) need to be coordinated.
+The notion of “here’s our program, go implement it” is just a bad practice.
+The two groups (the one designing and the one implementing) need to be coordinated.

 Take the time to examine your HR function.
-Are you bringing real value to the delivery of your organization’s strategic business model, or are you stuck in your own functional priorities, working through disconnected teams and sub-functions?
-The most effective HR functions are the ones who can see the impact of their work and efforts in the business.
+Are you bringing real value to the delivery of your organization’s strategic business model?
+Or, are you stuck in your own functional priorities, working through disconnected teams and sub-functions?
+The most effective HR functions are the ones who can see the impact of their work in the business.